 Upon issuance of the ERPO, the respondent shall surrender all of his or her firearms and his or her concealed carry permit if the respondent has one.
 The respondent may surrender his or her firearms either to a law enforcement agency or a federally licensed firearms dealer, or, if the firearm is an antique or relic or curio, the firearm may be surrendered to a family member who is eligible to possess a firearm and who does not reside with the respondent.
 If a person other than the respondent is determined to be the lawful owner of any firearms surrendered to law enforcement, the firearm must be returned to him or her.

 The respondent can motion the court once during the 364-day ERPO for a hearing to terminate the ERPO.
 The respondent has the burden of proof at a termination hearing.
 The court shall terminate the ERPO if the respondent establishes by clear and convincing evidence that he or she no longer poses a significant risk of causing personal injury to self or others by having in his or her custody or control a firearm or by purchasing, possessing, or receiving a firearm.
 The court may continue the hearing if the court cannot issue an order for termination at that time but believes there is a strong possibility the court could issue a termination order prior to the expiration of the ERPO.

 The petitioner requesting the original ERPO may request an extension of the ERPO before it expires.
 The petitioner must show by clear and convincing evidence that the respondent continues to pose a significant risk of causing personal injury to self or others by having a firearm in his or her custody or control or by purchasing, possessing, or receiving a firearm.
 If the ERPO expires or is terminated, all of the respondent's firearms must be returned within 3 days of the respondent requesting return.

-The bill appropriates $119,392 from the general fund to the judicial department for court costs and court-appointed counsel costs.
+The act appropriates $119,392 from the general fund to the judicial department for court costs, jury costs, and court-appointed counsel costs.